ShimonScheff/Socotra/README.md

 #Socotra
-##Build web apps using TypeScript Node.JS Express and Angular
+##Socotra is a MVC Web Framework for building scalable, high-performance Web Applications
-Socotra is a MVC Web Framework for building scalable, high-performance Web Applications
+Build web apps using TypeScript Node.JS Express Angular and MongoDB

 the project is still in its early stages and under heavy development